Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 2.3.10 - 2019-06-04  =

+* New color, padding and border radius options for Primary and Secondary Buttons
+* Fixed issue with duplicated posts on the blog page
+* Fixed onboarding sites options throwing warnings after the last menu item migration
+* Updated the screenshot

 = 2.3.9 - 2019-05-27  =

 * Fixed issues with redirects to Otter and WPForms dashboards in the onboarding process